ayalavalva/caddy/README.md

 **Why a `plugins.lock` file?**

 It’s an auditable, single source of truth for plugin pins.
-CI reads it, bumps it when upstream changes, and your Dockerfile stays clean.
+CI reads it, bumps it when upstream changes, Dockerfile stays clean.

 **Can I unpin plugins?**